National Public School, Indiranagar

-The National Public School, Indiranagar (NPS) is a private school located in Indiranagar, Bangalore, India.
-It is a sister institution of the National Public School Rajajinagar and National Public School HSR.
+The National Public School, Indiranagar (NPS) is a private school located in Indiranagar, Bengaluru, India.
 It was started in 1982 by Dr. Gopalkrishna, chairman of the National education trust.

 About

-The school is an English medium co-educational school which was affiliated to the Central Board of Secondary Education (CBSE) till 2016, government of India and follows the 10+2 educational pattern.
+The school is an English medium co-educational school which was affiliated to the Central Board of Secondary Education (CBSE) till 2016, when their affiliation was cancelled.

 Achievements

-The school has constantly been among the top 10 schools not only in Bangalore, but in the entire country, as per media surveys.
 In 2012, the school was ranked 8th in India and 2nd in Bangalore.